bibleexchange/courses/tabernacle/080_veil.md

 > 1 Corinthians 1:30 &mdash; But of him are ye in Christ Jesus, who of God is made unto us wisdom, and righteousness, and sanctification, and redemption:

 Pillars made of acacia wood overlaid with gold.
-The person of Christ in human and Divine natures.
+The person of Christ in His human and Divine natures.

 ### B. Hooks of Gold